 (3) other public health purposes as determined by the commissioner of health.

 Information from which an identification of risk for disease, disability, or developmental delay in a mother or child can be made, that is collected in conjunction with birth registration or fetal death reporting, is private data as defined in section 13.02, subdivision 12.
-The commissioner may disclose to a community health board, as defined in section 145A.02, subdivision 5, health data associated with birth registration which identifies a mother or child at high risk for serious disease, disability, or developmental delay in order to assure access to appropriate health, social, or educational services.
+The commissioner may disclose to a tribal health department or community health board, as defined in section 145A.02, subdivision 5, health data associated with birth registration which identifies a mother or child at high risk for serious disease, disability, or developmental delay in order to assure access to appropriate health, social, or educational services.
 Notwithstanding the designation of the private data, the commissioner of human services shall have access to health data associated with birth registration for:

 (1) purposes of administering medical assistance and the MinnesotaCare program; and